top of page

 I am a firm believer that learning another language is not just about making yourself understood.
 Good pronunciation means smoother and deeper communication.

 I have seen a number of Japanese learners over the years both in Japan and overseas, and some of them speak with perfect or near-perfect grammar.
 However, I have rarely seen anyone with perfect or near-perfect pronunciation, and this always puzzled me, especially as I have heard some Japanese learners saying that Japanese pronunciation is relatively easy compared to other languages.
 As a voice-over artist and long time avid English learner myself, I have a fine-tuned ear and I admit that I tend to pick up on the pronunciation mistakes that Japanese learners make more than others.
 However, I would like to stress that I am a firm believer that learning a language is not just to make yourself understood.
-With good pronunciation/intonation, you will have smoother and deeper communication.
+With good pronunciation and intonation, you will have smoother and deeper communication.
 Suppose you are a tourist in another country asking for directions, then making yourself understood is good enough.
 However, if you are a student in another country or are there for business, only making yourself understood might get you through, but the chances are that communication may be interrupted or patchy, and some guessing required for the listener.
-With improved pronunciation/intonation, your message is comprehended more directly, and you will establish a better friendship or working relationship with the other person.
+With improved pronunciation and intonation, your message is comprehended more directly, and you will establish a better friendship or working relationship with the other person.

-There are two main reasons why Japanese learners do not speak with the correct pronunciation.
-One is that Japanese pronunciation, or to be more precise, Japanese pitch-accent, is difficult to acquire.
-The Japanese language has its own unique rhythm and accent patterns that are very different from other languages, including English.
-Even some native Japanese speakers make mistakes without realizing it.
-I would often need to check my own pitch accent when I read a script for my voice-over work.
-If the pitch-accent is difficult even for native speakers, then yes, it is even more so for foreigners.
+There are two main reasons why Japanese learners do not speak with correct pronunciation and intonation.
+One is that Japanese pronunciation—more precisely, Japanese pitch accent—is difficult to acquire.
+The Japanese language has its own unique rhythm and accent patterns that are very different from those of other languages, including English.

 - Miki